VJoshi611/IBM_Data_Engineering_Coursera_Learnings/1] Introduction to Data Engineering/Week_3_Data_Engineering_Lifecycle.md

    response times, provide a cost and time-efficient way in which data-driven decisions can be taken, improve end-user response time; and provide secure access and control.

 - A Data Lake is a data repository that can store large amounts of structured, semi-structured, and unstructured data in their native format.
 While a data warehouse stores data that has been cleaned, processed, and transformed for a specific need, you do not need to define the structure and schema of data before loading into the data lake.
+A data lake exists as a repository of raw data in its native format, straight from the source, to be transformed based on the use case for which it needs to be analyzed.

 # RDBMS Use Case :
 - well suited for IOT and Data Warehouse(OLAP).